avast/scala-server-toolkit/site/docs/subprojects/pureconfig.md

 `libraryDependencies += "com.avast" %% "sst-pureconfig" % "@VERSION@"`

 This subproject allows you to load your application's configuration file into a case class.
 It uses [PureConfig](https://pureconfig.github.io) library to do so.
-Pureconfig uses [Lightbend Config](https://github.com/lightbend/config) which means that your application's configuration will be in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.
+PureConfig uses [Lightbend Config](https://github.com/lightbend/config) which means that your application's configuration will be in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.

 Loading of a configuration is effectful, so it is wrapped in `F[_]` which is `Sync`.
 This module also tweaks the error messages a little.

 ## Usage and typeclass derivation
-Unfortunately there are some incompatible changes between Scala 2 and Scala 3 series of pureconfig when it comes to typeclass derivation.
+Unfortunately there are some incompatible changes between Scala 2 and Scala 3 series of PureConfig when it comes to typeclass derivation.
 We've created different implementation for each series in order to unblock migration to Scala 3 for SST users.
 Read on for further details on usage of each.

 ### Scala 2